kafeijao/Kafe_CVR_Mods/OSC/README.md

 - [Debugging](#Debugging)
 - [Configuration](#General-Configuration)

-For now there are 6 categories of endpoints you can use:
+For now there are 4 categories of endpoints you can use:

-- [OSC Avatar](#OSC-Avatar) for listening/triggering avatar changes, and also their parameters
-- [OSC Inputs](#OSC-Inputs) for triggering inputs/actions.
 - [OSC Props](#OSC-Props) for interacting with props.
 - [OSC Tracking](#OSC-Tracking) to fetch tracking information (headset, controllers, trackers, play space).
 - [OSC Config](#OSC-Config) configuration/utilities via OSC.